2021–2022 Somali parliamentary election

-The elections for the House of People were first scheduled to end on 24 December 2021.
-By 25 December, only 24 of 275 representatives had been elected and the ongoing political crisis further complicated matters.
-The incumbent president, Mohamed Abdullahi Mohamed, has been in office since the February 2017 election and his term expired on 8 February 2021; however, it was extended until after the elections would be completed.
-On 10 January 2022, Somali leaders announced they struck a deal to complete presidential and parliamentary elections by 25 February, after repeated delays that have threatened the stability of the country.
-The agreement was reached after several days of talks, hosted by Mohamed Hussein Roble, with state leaders aimed at ending an impasse over the polls.
-On 25 February 2022, the presidential election was further postponed to 15 March.
-On 15 March, the presidential election was again further postponed to 31 March in order to complete the election of House of the People.
-On 13 April, the election of House of the People was completed.
+The elections for the House of People began on 1 November 2021 and concluded on 31 March 2022.
+They were initially scheduled to end on 24 December 2021, however, by 25 December, only 24 of 275 representatives had been elected and the ongoing political crisis further complicated matters.
+The incumbent president, Mohamed Abdullahi Mohamed, has been in office since the February 2017 election and his term expired on 8 February 2021; however, it was extended until after the parliamentary elections would be completed.
+On 10 January 2022, Somali leaders announced they struck a deal to complete the elections for the House of the People by 25 February, after repeated delays that have threatened the stability of the country.
+The agreement was reached after several days of talks, hosted by Prime Minister Mohamed Hussein Roble, with state leaders aimed at ending an impasse over the polls.
+On 25 February 2022, the election deadline was further postponed to 15 March.
+On 15 March, the deadline was again further postponed to 31 March.
+The election was completed on 31 March and the results were announced on 1 April.